google/blockly-samples/codelabs/validation_and_warnings/validation_and_warnings.md

 1. In a function called `executeCode()`, it executes the generated JavaScript code.

 ### Define a custom block type
-To prepare for adding validation, let's define a new custom block type named `list_range`.
+To prepare for adding validation, let's define a new custom block type named `list_range` with two number fields called `FIRST` and `LAST`.
 Copy the following code to the beginning of `index.js`:

 ```js
 // Use Blockly's custom block JSON API to define a new block type.